govern0000/Class/README.md

 The integer type is also used to represent 1 Mathematics Floating Point value.

 Class unify Instance Member and Static Member into Instance Member.

+Class has expression that get the shared instance of a class.